 But what takes up most of the book is a fascinating dialogue between Job and his comforters.
 They come and sit with him in silence for seven full days and nights.
 At first they don’t utter a word.
 They’re good friends.

-We see the argument early in the book and it escalates throughout.
+We see the argument early in the book, and it escalates throughout.
 Job’s friends believe that God rewards the good and punishes the bad.
-They ask the question in a myriad of ways: “What have you done Job?
+They ask the question in myriad ways: “What have you done, Job?
 Surely you’ve done something to deserve this.”

 Now before we get too harsh with Job’s friends, try to think of the last time you saw a friend in pain.
 Did you try to figure out what they’d done wrong?
 We do this all the time.
 When someone’s suffering seems inexplicable and scary, we search for reasons.

 Job’s pain is a problem for his friends.
-The entire book is a thesis against formulaic Christianity, that says, “Be good, have faith and you’ll be ok.
-If you aren’t ok, the fault lies with you.”
-This formula will make us partial to our “God,” and brutal with Christians in pain.
+The entire book is a thesis against formulaic Christianity, which says, “Be good, have faith and you’ll be OK.
+If you aren’t OK, the fault lies with you.”
+This formula will make us brutal with Christians in pain.

 But how are we (or our friends) to deal with God when in pain?

 Pain shapes us.
-Pain can do a number of things to us right?
-It can disenchant, embitter, cause restlessness, hopelessness, hatred, and on and on and on.
+It disenchants, embitters, causes restlessness, hopelessness, hatred and on and on and on.

-But we also know that through pain sometimes we’re strengthened, softened and drawn towards God.
+But we also know that, through pain, sometimes we’re strengthened, softened and drawn toward God.

-We see all sorts of emotions run their course through the person of Job.
+We see all sorts of emotions run their course in the person of Job.
 But he also has it out with God.
 His friends never even address God.
-Job’s sheer tenacity towards God shows genuine faith in a God who is good.
-A faith that God planted deep in Job.
+Job’s sheer tenacity toward God shows genuine faith in a God who is good — a faith that God planted deep in Job.
 They have an authentic relationship.
 Job is free to throw his pain at God.

-“I had heard of you by the hearing of the ear, but now my eye sees you.” – Job
+In the end, Job meets God.
+Job says, “I had heard of You by the hearing of the ear, but now my eye sees You” (Job 42:5, ESV).

 God honors Job’s relentless desire to present his case.

-So, for us, we can know that God is present and active in our distress, whether we feel him or not.
+We can know that God is present and active in our distress, whether we feel Him or not.
 Yet our pain does something even more mysterious.